 Managing financial crime risks

 The regulatory landscape for sustainability issues is evolving quickly, touching everything from environmental crime to supply chain corruption, often with extra-territorial application.
-We have particular expertise in advising organisations in relation to financial crime risks, whether arising directly or indirectly, with experience of advising different organisations across a range of sectors on the adequacy of their procedures to tackle such risks.
+Our investigations team have particular expertise in advising organisations in relation to financial crime risks, whether arising directly or indirectly, with experience of advising different organisations across a range of sectors on the adequacy of their procedures to tackle such risks.

 We specialise in advising corporates in respect of the risks that may attach to specific projects or transactions, whether those risks concern bribery and corruption, potential money laundering, or the breach of sanction controls, for example.
 We also have extensive experience in conducting detailed audits of an organisation's approach to financial crime risks in general, including reviewing and drafting effective and proportionate policies and guidance, identifying weaknesses in processes, or providing training and courses to ensure compliance.
 In the event that there is a suspected issue, we are able to investigate any suspected breaches and provide the necessary remedial advice to restore compliance to an organisation.